 Below are some of the most common causes of foot pain.

-Bursitis in the foot occurs when a small sac within the foot called a bursa, which normally acts as a cushions between the bones and overlying soft tissue, becomes inflamed.
+Bursitis in the foot occurs when a small sac within the foot called a bursa, which normally acts as a cushion between the bones and overlying soft tissue, becomes inflamed.
 This same sac fills with fluid causing extreme pain.
 There are several of these small bursa sacs throughout the foot and they are all susceptible to injury leading to bursitis.
-For further information and to discover how the OSMO Patch can help simply click on the link below.
+For further information and to discover how the OSMO Patch can help relieve swelling and the associated pain due to medically diagnosed foot bursitis simply click on the link below.

 Pain and inflammation felt in the ball of the foot is medically known as Metatarsalgia.
 Metatarsalgia is considered to be a very common cause for pain in the feet.
 It is not only caused by women’s fashion heeled shoes but can also be caused by both men’s and women’s flat normal shoes.
-For further information and to discover how the OSMO Patch can help simply click on the link below.
+For further information and to discover how the OSMO Patch can help relieve swelling and the associated pain due to medically diagnosed Metatarsalgia simply click on the link below.

 The most common cause for pain in the arch of the foot is due to a condition known as plantar fasciitis.
 Plantar fasciitis is the name of the condition that occurs when a fibrous band of tissue that connects the heel to the toes (called the plantar fascia) becomes inflamed.
 Normally pain occurs early in the morning or after long walks.
 Even prolonged standing will often result in pain due to plantar fasciitis.
-For further information and to discover how the OSMO Patch can help simply click on the link below.
+For further information and to discover how the OSMO Patch can help relieve swelling and the associated pain due to medically diagnosed plantar fasciitis simply click on the link below.

 Fractures and breaks will usually cause extreme pain in the feet.
 Please consult your health care professional if you are experiencing any extreme pain in the feet.